 Meanwhile, Rothko, accustomed to working on a larger scale, was faced with creating a site-specific project for the first time.
 Rothko struggled with the placement of the series in the luxury restaurant from the beginning and shortly after his return from Europe and following his conversation with Scott, Rothko finally withdrew from the contract, sharing the news with Scott in a letter dated 14 December 1959, on view in the exhibition.
 While Rothko revealed no hesitations whatsoever about the decision, he lamented to Scott that “there really is no real place for them” [the murals].
 The paintings were offered to the Tate Gallery but initially turned down; afterwards, the paintings spent a handful of years in the artist’s studio.
 Scott was instrumental in making the work of Rothko known to other artists in the UK, specifically Patrick Heron, and in 1970, the Tate accepted the paintings into the collection, including the conditions for display set out by Rothko.
 Now the Seagram murals have a celebrated home in the Tate Modern in London, where they are on view to this day.

 The exhibition will be on view April 26 – June 3 at 494 Greenwich Street, Ground Floor in New York City.
 The gallery will host an opening reception on Wednesday, April 26, 6-8pm, as well as a gallery talk with Christopher Rothko, Kate Rothko Prizel, and James Scott on Tuesday, May 9, moderated by gallery owner Anita Rogers.
+View images and recording of the discussion here.
 In conjunction with the exhibition, the gallery will publish a full-color catalog featuring an essay by David Anfam, art historian and author of the catalogue raisonné Mark Rothko: The Works on Canvas, as well as writer and curator of Abstract Expressionism (Royal Academy of Arts, London, 2016-17) - the largest survey of its kind ever held in Europe.